Oleener/Challenge_14_Machine_Learning/README.md

 ### Conclusion

-After increasing the training window from 3 months to 24 there was a significant change in plot.
-In the plot it is visable that the actual returns and strategy returns had a strong correlation in the begining however after about 2020 they began widening.
+After increasing the training window from 3 months to 24 there was a significant change in the plot.
+When Looking at the plot it is visable that the actual returns and strategy returns had a strong correlation in the begining however after about 2020 they began widening.
 When comparing this model to the baseline performance model this model began widening much later.
 Resulting in a higher return then the baseline performance model.

-Did this new model perform better or worse than the provided baseline model?

-Did this new model perform better or worse than your tuned trading algorithm?
+To tune the trading algorithm by adjusting the SMA input features, I decided to increase both of the SMA windows.
+I increased the short window to 50 and long window to 200 during a 3 month period.
+The model significantly improved.
+Both the actual returns and strategy returns were in a strong correlation of one another.
+This model performed significantly better then the baseline performance model.
+After tightening the training window and tweaking the SMA inputs resulted in some improvement but the model is still only showing predictive strength through limited slices of the time series.
+Overall the New Model Performed better than the provided baseline model.
+However when comparing the new model to the tuned trading algorithm model it is only showing predictive strength through limited slices of the time series.

 ---